eriksh26/erikwebpage/README.md

 ## Portfolio-Website
-Portfolio website build using HTML5, CSS3, JavaScript and jQuery.
+Portfolio website built using HTML5, CSS3, JavaScript, and jQuery.